• Skip to primary navigation

 Carbs In Apples

 Beyond calories, many people want to know how many carbs are in apples.
 Apples are primarily made up of carbohydrates.
-However, since they are 86% water they are lower in carbohydrates than some other fruits (like bananas).
+However, since they are 86% water, they are lower in carbohydrates than some other fruits (like bananas).

 In addition, even though apples have a significant number of carbohydrates, they rank lower on the glycemic index.
 The glycemic index shows how your body responds to sugar (even naturally occurring sugars like those found in apples).

-Since apples have a high fiber content the natural sugars are not absorbed as quickly into the body.
+Since apples have a high fiber content, the natural sugars are not absorbed as quickly into the body.
 Therefore, it does not spike blood sugar like other foods with similar sugar content.
 This is one of the benefits of choosing apples as a naturally sweet treat.

 In a medium apple, there are 27.6 grams of carbohydrates.
 Even though there are different sizes of apples, the most common apples to find are medium-sized.
-Alongside the carbohydrates is 4.8 grams of fiber.
+Alongside the carbohydrates are 4.8 grams of fiber.

 Fat And Protein In Apples